bahorn/skp/README.md

 if you want to make the patching code smaller and not require using `vmlinux-to-elf`.

+If the kernel is compiled with KASAN, the patch sometimes seems sometimes trigger a `global-out-of-bounds`, when calling a function with one of the payloads strings as an argument.
+Noticed this only in 6.10, wasn't sure if there was some changes related to KASAN here as my builds for 6.9 also had KASAN enabled.

 On my remaining list todo is the following:
 * Code cleanup, src/patch-bzimage is a bit of a mess right now.
 * Figure out why 5.15 segfaults with the Runtime hook.
 I need to git bisect a